Types and purpose of investigations

 • Process

 Before the CSP can proceed to an IME, they need to make reasonable attempts to gain the relevant information from the treatment providers.
-If unable to do so, the CSP will notify the worker of their rationale for pursuing an IME and offer three different IME options.
+If unable to do so, the CSP will notify the worker of their rationale for pursuing an IME and offer the worker IME options.
 Once selected, the CSP will schedule the IME for the worker and ensure they have adequate means to get there.

 The assessment will be conducted by a psychiatrist, who will utilise their expertise to review the evidence forwarded by the CSP, assess the worker in a face-to-face (or via telehealth) setting which tends to last one hour, and provide the CSP with a comprehensive report.